 - Only one parent will be allowed into the building to drop off or pick up students.
 All adults will be required to wear a mask upon entry.

-- Daily temperature checks for all students, parents, and staff upon arrival will be administered at the front desk.
+- Daily temperature checks for all students and staff upon arrival will be administered at the front desk.

-- No combining of classes, including the closure of the cafeteria for meals until further notice.
+- Limited combining of classes, including the closure of the cafeteria for meals until further notice.

 - 6-foot distancing when appropriate in classrooms.